 The air force contribution in Mali in 2018/19 was substantial and valued by the world organization but it lasted only one year.
 A new means of aerial transport assistance has been established, which is also to be commended, but it is only one C-130 tactical aircraft for 5 days of UN service a month; NATO missions in Iraq and Latvia clearly have priority.

 While the Air Force has made an increased contribution, the Canadian army has not.
 It has not rotated troops in UN peacekeeping since the last century.
 While it provided seven force commanders for UN missions in the 1990s, none have been provided since.
 Canada is far behind its contributions of the past, in terms of numbers, leadership and hardship.
 It has not yet re-engaged in UN peace operations, as promised.
 The Trudeau government is providing FEWER peacekeepers than the Harper government did (averaging over their terms in power).
 Maybe with a deployment of the long-promised QRF in the near future, Canada might once again make a strong contributions to the United Nations but will it be a sustained contribution?
 The record of the Trudeau government makes that quite doubtful.

 The government’s October 2018 self-evaluation that fulfilment of its peacekeeping promises is “on track” was inaccurate, if not outright false.
-The government’s downgraded self-evaluation of “actions taken, progress made” (starting January 2019 and continuing to October 2019) is more accurate but also indicates how far the reality is from the promises.
-Only one mission has been added since 2015: the Mali mission but this support function was provided for only one year (with a one month extension of the aeromedical component).
+The government’s downgraded self-evaluation of “actions taken, progress made” (starting January 2019 and continuing to October 2019) was more accurate but also indicates how far the reality is from the promises.
+Only one mission has been added by the Trudeau government since 2015: the Mali mission but this support function was provided for only one year (with a one month extension of the aeromedical component).